-It is the general duty of the director of public works & facilities to plan and determine the installation and proper timing and maintenance of traffic-control devices; to plan and direct the operation of traffic on the streets of this municipality, including parking areas; to conduct investigations of traffic conditions; to cooperate with other municipal and state officials and make recommendations for the improvement of traffic movement and conditions, including improvements in streets; and to carry out the additional powers and duties imposed by ordinances of this municipality.
+(b) It is the general duty of the director of public works & facilities_transportation engineer, or the mayor, if no transportation engineer is appointed, to plan and determine the installation and proper timing and maintenance of traffic-control devices; to plan and direct the operation of traffic on the streets of this municipality, including parking areas; to conduct investigations of traffic conditions; to cooperate with other municipal and state officials and make_recommendations for the improvement of traffic movement and conditions, including improvements in streets; and to carry out the additional powers and duties imposed by ordinances of this municipality or as directed by the mayor.

 Sec.
-11-2-4. - Duties of law enforcement officers.
+11-2-4. - Duties of law enforcement officerspolice department.

-It shall be the duty of law enforcement officers to enforce the provisions of this chapter and the state vehicle laws applicable to traffic in this municipality; to make arrests for traffic violations; to assist in the prosecution of persons charged with traffic violations; to investigate accidents; to cooperate with all other officials of the municipality in the administration of the traffic laws and in developing ways and means to improve traffic conditions; and to carry out those duties especially imposed by this Code and the traffic laws of this municipality.
+It shall be the duty of law enforcement officers the chief of police, with such aid as may be rendered by other members of the police department, to enforce the provisions of this chapter and the state vehicle laws applicable to traffic in this municipality; to make arrests for traffic violations; to assist in the prosecution of persons charged with traffic violations; to investigate accidents; to cooperate with all other officials of the municipality in the administration of the traffic laws and in developing ways and means to improve traffic conditions; and to carry out those duties especially imposed by this Code and the traffic laws of this municipality.